Management & Design Ops

 Some goal examples include:

-• Gain experience in certain types of project work (i.e. Research and strategy vs. concepting heavy projects)
+• Gain experience in certain types of project work (i.e. Research and strategy vs. production heavy projects)

 • Build presentation skills